yardie's reggae collection

 1978 - RAS - studio - discs: 1

 "Africa Must Be Free By 1983" is the debut album from the great and late Hugh Mundell.
 The set was recorded in 1978 at Lee Perry's Black Ark (two tracks were recorded there: "Let's All Unite" and "Why Do Black Man Fuss And Fight"), Channel One, Harry J and Joe Gibbs.
 Under the keen eye of Augustus Pablo (here working as producer and writer) Hugh Mudell delivers one of the best debut set ever recorded in Jamaica.
-When Mundell recorded this set he was only sixteen years old!
+When Mundell recorded this set he was only sixteen years old!!!
 The set opens with the easily recognisable Black Ark's atmosphere of "Let's All Unite", setting the mood of the set even if only two tracks were recorded there.
-That day Perry was in the premises for sure.
+That day Lee Perry was in the premises for sure.
 The second track is "My Mind", a sulphurous slow tune.
 Follows the title track "Africa Must Be Free By 1983" with its Rockers atmosphere kept low and engaging.
 The fourth track "Why Do Black Man Fuss And Fight" is again a song cut at Perry's: studio.
 What a sounds, anything like that could have been recorded in other places whatever the facilities.
 If I would be asked about the most touching song of the entire album probably I would choose this.
 The following song is "Book Of Life" versioning Jacob Miller's "Keep on Knocking" rhythm, here delivered through a personal approach.
-The sixth song is "Run Revolution A Come", a two and a half gem of slow deep Roots.
+The sixth song is "Run Revolution A Come", a five stars gem of slow and deep Roots.
 This track should last ten minutes.
 Follows "Day Of Judgement", a fast song if compared to the other presented here.
 Follows the meditative "Jah Will Provide".
-The set closes with "Ital Sip".
+The set closes with "Ital Sip", a Dub rendering of the previous track.
 The personnell involved in this album are: Horsemouth Wallace, Jacob Miller, Ben Bow and Santa Davis on drums; Robbie Shakespeare and Leroy Sibbles on bass; Earl "Chinna" Smith on lead guitar; Earl "Chinna" Smith ,Clayton Downie and Geoffrey Chung on rhythm guitar.
 The recordings were engineered by Phillip Smart , Errol Thompson and Sylvan Morris.
 This highly spiritual set from the young Rastafarian Hugh Mundell will leave you astonished.

 AFRICA MUST BE FREE BY 1983 DUB